SCLeoX/RogueTower-RefundUpgrades/README.md

 # Refund Upgrades
 This is a mod for [Rogue Tower](https://store.steampowered.com/app/1843760/Rogue_Tower/).
-It allows the player to refund purchased upgrades (meta-progression).
+It allows the player to refund purchased upgrades one-at-a-time.

 To refund an upgrade, simply click on it.
 Once refunded, all XP previously spent on that upgrade will be returned.
 Refunding an upgrade will also automatically refund its subsequent upgrades.